 Dr. Miller is a Board Certified Veterinary Practitioner whom some may know from his long association with Cardiopet.
 He operates a cardiology referral service within the Veterinary Specialty Center of Delaware, which hosts our Delaware Radiocat clinic.

-Dr. Herring, co-founder of Radiocat, is a Board Certified Veterinary Radiologist at the Florida Veterinary Referral Center, which hosts our Estero Radiocat clinic.
+Dr. Herring, co-founder of Radiocat, is a Board Certified Veterinary Radiologist and Dr. Ankenbrandt is an Emergency veterinarian at Florida Veterinary Referral Center & 24-hour Emergency Hospital which hosts our Estero Radiocat location.

 Dr. Robert Esbensen